Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 - The Celtics have a 5-5 record against the spread while going 5-5 overall in their last 10 contests.

-- In their past 10 contests, the Celtics have gone over the total seven times.
+- The Celtics have gone over the total in seven of their last 10 games.

-- Against the spread, Boston has fared better when playing at home, covering 23 times in 41 home games, and 22 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.